turingschool/lesson_plans/ruby_04-apis_and_scalability/six_rules_for_js_functions.markdown

 In short, apply allows us to "flatten out" a collection of values against the argument list of a function.
-More specifically, it allows us to "apply" the function over the "list" of arguments provided -- here javascript shows some of its [LISP Heritage](http://c2.com/cgi/wiki?EvalApply).
+More specifically, it allows us to "apply" the function over the "list" of arguments provided -- here JavaScript shows some of its [LISP Heritage](http://c2.com/cgi/wiki?EvalApply).

 ### 6. Functions, Like Other Values, Can Be Stored As Object Properties